tmobile/magentaA11y/_checklist-native/date-picker.md

   tab, arrow keys or Ctl+tab: |
       Focus visibly moves to the picker
   spacebar: |
-      Selects and opens the picker/spinner on iOS and Android
+      Selects and opens the picker on iOS and Android
   enter: |
-      Selects and opens the picker/spinner on Android
+      Selects and opens the picker on Android

 mobile:
   swipe: |
       Focus moves to the element, expresses its name, role, value & state (if applicable)
   doubletap: |
-     Selects and opens picker/spinner
+     Selects and opens picker

 screenreader:
   name:  |